Toamasina (Tamatave)

 Take a boat trip down the Pangalanes Canal

-Just south of Taomasina, at Port Fluvial, you’ll find a series of lakes linked by canals that were built during the French colonial occupation.
 Their quiet waters are perfect for idling the day away as you glide by on a dug-out pirogue, past the private nature reserves that line the shore.

 Explore the Port Town

-You can do this officially, with a historic guided tour, or at your leisure with a map from the local tourist office.
-There are buildings that date back to the early colonial era and three fascinating museums, which highlight everything from the town’s beginnings as a pirate community to local modern art and Malagasy culture.
+Some buildings date back to the early colonial era, and three fascinating museums highlight everything from the town’s beginnings as a pirate community to local modern art and Malagasy culture.

 Rent an ATV

 Exploring Madagascar’s east coast on a four-wheeler is something for the adventurous, with day tours down to the Pangalanes Canal and overnight trips into the surrounding forests and nature reserves.
-For added excitement some itineraries include river crossings.

 Practical Information

-- Toamasina has good facilities – ATMs, supermarkets and a shopping mall all serviced by rickshaws, tuk-tuks and taxis.
+- Toamasina has good facilities – ATMs, supermarkets, and a shopping mall, all serviced by rickshaws, tuk-tuks, and taxis.